KyryloTaher/ELISA/README.md

 ### Graphical interface

-Launch the simple GUI with:
+Launch the GUI with:

 ```bash
 python elisa_gui.py
 ```

-Paste two tables copied from Excel (sample names and corresponding values), enter the control well positions and click **Save Plate**.
-Use the check boxes to also store the plate to Excel or Google Sheets.
+Two 8x12 tables are shown for sample names and values.
+Fill or paste data from Excel.
+Select wells directly on the tables and use the *Set selected* buttons to mark the controls (or type their indices such as `A1 B1`).
+When **Save Plate** is pressed the plate is stored in the local database and optionally to Excel and Google Sheets depending on the check boxes.